Roads in Ghana

 Roads in Ghana form a network of varied quality and capacity.
 Responsibility for the road network differs between trunk and non-trunk routes.
 Trunk roads, which are the most important roads, are administered by the Ghana Highway Authority, which was established in 1974 to develop the trunk road network.
-Ghana's 13,367 km of trunk roads accounts for 33% of the total road network of 40,186 km.
+Ghana has a total road network of 94,203 km of which 27% is paved with 73% unpaved.

 The Department of Feeder Roads is responsible for the construction and maintenance of feeder roads in Ghana, while responsibility for urban roads lies with the Department of Urban Roads.
 In the 18th and 19th centuries, the Ashanti Empire constructed a complex network of roads to link Kumasi with their territories in modern Ghana.
 For John Thornton, these roads improved transportation across the region by the 19th century.

 Road distances are shown in kilometers and Ghana speed limits are indicated in kilometers per hour (km/h).
 Generally, speed limits range from 30 to 50 km/h in urban areas, 80 km/h on Regional and Inter-Regional highways (R and IR routes), 90 km/h on National highways (N routes) and 100 km/h on motorways.